asdoria/SyliusQuoteRequestPlugin/README.md

 ## Demo

-You can try the QuickShopping plugin online by following this link: [here!](https://demo-sylius.asdoria.fr/en_US/quote-request).
+You can try the QuoteRequest plugin online by following this link: [here!](https://demo-sylius.asdoria.fr/en_US/quote-request).

 Note that we have developed several other open source plugins for Sylius, whose demos and documentation are listed on the [following page](https://asdoria.github.io/).